 Step 4: Follow any instructions, which can vary by application.

 Remove unnecessary Windows components

 Windows has a number of components that aren’t needed for all users, such as Internet Information Services for hosting websites and Hyper-V in Windows 10 for running virtual machines.
-Not everyone needs all of these components installed and running, however, and so it’s not a bad idea to take a look at which are installed and uninstall any that you don’t need.
 This is another area where you’ll want to be careful to avoid turning something off that might be needed.
-That said, here’s how to turn off unneeded Windows features:
+If they aren’t needed, though, why not get rid of them?
+Here’s how to turn off unneeded Windows features:

 Step 2: Under Programs, click Uninstall a program.
 If you don’t see this page, change the View by option in the upper-right corner to Category.